AI4Finance-Foundation/FinRL/README.md

 <div>

 * 2022-06-25
-	0.3.5: Formal release of FinRL, neo_finrl is chenged to FinRL-Meta with related files in directory: *meta*.
+	0.3.5: Formal release of FinRL, neo_finrl is changed to FinRL-Meta with related files in directory: *meta*.
 * 2021-08-25
 	0.3.1: pytorch version with a three-layer architecture, apps (financial tasks), drl_agents (drl algorithms), neo_finrl (gym env)
 * 2020-12-14